aptos-labs/aptos-multi-region-bench/README.md

 #### Wipe the network and start from scratch

 To wipe the chain, change the chain's "era" in the helm values in `aptos_node_helm_values.yaml`.
 This tells the kubernetes workloads to switch their underlying volumes, thus starting the chian from scratch.
+Then, follow the steps above to [Run genesis](#run-genesis)

 #### Changing the network size (and starting a new network)